TTsWorld/read_go_code/zap/FAQ.md

 Zap doesn't natively support rotating log files, since we prefer to leave this to an external program like `logrotate`.

-However, it's easy to integrate a log rotation package like [`gopkg.in/natefinch/lumberjack.v2`][lumberjack] as a `zapcore.WriteSyncer`.

 ```go
 // lumberjack.Logger is already safe for concurrent use, so we don't need to
 // lock it.